Welcome GUEST! CREATE ACCOUNT - Forgot Password?

 Registered: Apr 01, '08

-Maybe they're like the Vatican and are just waiting for a new pope to start passing around the collection plate again.
-"It's incredibly obvious, isn't it?
+Sorry to hear that, pat362...I always thought Canadians were so nice, even their government! 🇨🇦 "It's incredibly obvious, isn't it?
 A foreign substance is introduced into our precious bodily fluids without the knowledge of the individual.
 Certainly without any choice.
 That's the way your hardcore Commie works." - Gen. Jack D. Rippper, Dr. Stranglove

 Active User